 Student Government Association (SGA)

 Student Government is Franklin’s largest organization and involved in almost all aspects of student life.
 ALL students at Franklin are a part of SGA just by being a student here.
-From Prom to Founder’s day to Graduation and Winter Wonderland, SGA is focused on improving the overall student experience.
+From Prom to Founder’s Day to Graduation and Winter Wonderland, SGA is focused on improving the overall student experience.

-Students can volunteer for committees, run for to represent your grade, or apply and interview to lead a committee or be a part of Executive Council.
+Students can volunteer for committees, run to represent your grade, or apply and interview to lead a committee or be a part of Executive Council.
 There are SO many ways to make an impact.
 What are you waiting for?

 Want more information about SGA?
 Email the faculty advisor, Bryan Head, firstname.lastname@example.org

 Peer Support Council (PSC)

 Peer Support Council (PSC) is a group of students, elected by their peers.
 They serve as resources to assist with peer mediation and conflict resolution and support both in and out of class.
 These students contribute to a positive climate at school.
 Members of PSC receive training in mediation and conflict resolution skills.
 PSC convenes as needed with students and crew leaders that are involved with honor and/or discipline violations.
 After the PSC hears a case, it makes a recommendation to the Dean of Students and/or Executive Director regarding consequences or restorative justice.
 The PSC uses the Franklin School’s “Code of Conduct” as the basis for all recommendations.